jakefoglia/foglia-design-vi/README.md

 # Lab 6

 The Lab6 directory contains just screenshots.
 All parts of the lab were completed successfully.
 Node-RED was working and I could access the 'Hello World' page from another laptop on my network.
 Pystache was also working, and it correctly updated every time I refreshed the page.
 I set up a Particle Cloud Account and was able to communicate between the mobile app and the pi.

+# Lab 7

+Lab 7 was completed in its entirety.
+Thingspeak was working fine.
+I choose not to save the API key on disk for future use because I didn't want it in the GitHub repo anyway.
+For the Google Cloud Platform components, everything was working.
+The Google Sheets document was being updated.
+One thing I noticed is that my JSON API key didn't begin with 'rpidata-", but rather 'main-' which seemed strange considering I named the project rpidata.
+Nonetheless, the API key worked properly.